zephraph/notes/Projects/Custom Mechanical Keyboard.md

 #### Customizing the nerves setup

 I started this but realized I didn't know what I was doing.
-I want to customize my nerves installation so I _though_ I needed to foll
+I want to customize my nerves installation so I _though_ I needed to follow [their guide on doing so](https://hexdocs.pm/nerves/customizing-systems.html).
+Turns out, I don't.
+I think?

+Instead of tackling this right away, I'm going to spend time reading [the overview of nerves systems](https://hexdocs.pm/nerves/systems.html).

 ## Resources